Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

 \item The $i$-th nongeneric class of representations has rank

-\end{itemize} \end{enumerate} \end{theorem}
+\end{itemize} \end{enumerate} \end{Theorem}

 The link with the diagrams of \cite{doucot2021diagrams} is as follows.
 Any irregular connection on $\mathbb P^1$ canonically determines both a diagram $\Gamma$ and an enriched tree $\mathscr T$, both invariant under symplectic transformations.
-Our main result says that the datum of the enriched tree allows us to construct $k+1$ different \textit{readings} of the diagram, corresponding to the classes of representations in an $\SL_2(\mathbb C)$-orbit.
-The enriched tree is thus a finer invariant that contains in general strictly more information than the diagram, i.e. we can view it as an enriched diagram.
-Concretely, the enriched tree determines explicitly the diagram, as well as a partition of the set of its core vertices into $k$-subsets.
+Our main result says that the datum of the enriched tree allows us to construct~${k+1}$ different \textit{readings} of the diagram, corresponding to the classes of representations in an $\SL_2(\mathbb C)$-orbit.
+The enriched tree is thus a finer invariant that contains in general strictly more information than the diagram, i.e., we can view it as an enriched diagram.
+Concretely, the enriched tree determines explicitly the diagram, as well as a partition of the set of its core vertices into $k$ subsets.

 Notice that, from the perspective of our general framework, the simply-laced case of \cite{boalch2012simply} corresponds to the situation where all vertices of the generic fission tree have integer heights (belonging to the set $\{1,2\}$).
-In this case, the datum of the short fission tree is equivalent to the datum of the complete $k$-partite core diagram, which is consistent with the main result of \cite{boalch2012simply} saying that everything can be reconstructed from the supernova quiver.
+In this case, the datum of the short fission tree is equivalent to the datum of the complete $k$-partite core diagram, which is consistent with the main result of~\cite{boalch2012simply} saying that everything can be reconstructed from the supernova quiver.

-Let us also mention that the fission trees of \cite{boalch2022twisted} are closely related to combinatorial objects appearing in the study of the singularities of plane algebraic curves: they can be seen as a variant of the Eggers-Wall tree \cite{wall2004singular}.
-In some sense, we can thus view the short fission tree as a global analogue of Eggers-Wall trees, for the case of several singularities located at different points on $\mathbb P^1$.\\
+Let us also mention that the fission trees of \cite{boalch2025twisted} are closely related to combinatorial objects appearing in the study of the singularities of plane algebraic curves: they can be seen as a~variant of the Eggers--Wall tree \cite{wall2004singular}.
+In some sense, we can thus view the short fission tree as a global analogue of Eggers--Wall trees, for the case of several singularities located at different points on~$\mathbb P^1$.\looseness=-1